 Diane Elkins is co-owner of Artisan E-Learning, where she helps companies, non-profits and government agencies get up and running with e-learning initiatives.
 She has been in the training and development field for 20 years.
 Diane is the co-author of the popular E-Learning Uncovered book series and is a regular contributor to the ATD Learning Technologies Blog.

-- Role of the SME in instructional design
+- Role of the subject matter expert in instructional design

-- Recommendations for the qualities of a good SME to work with
+- Qualities of a good subject matter expert to work with

 - How to get busy experts to commit the necessary time to your project